 Conduct tests using a test case that mimics a real world scenario.
 A good example is executing REST calls.

 - Analyze the garbage collection logs.
-You can make use of a user-friendly automated GC log analyzer to do the job for you.
+You can make use of user-friendly automated GC log analyzers to do the job for you.

 - Decide whether the current configuration is satisfactory for your production environment.
 If (1) the application pause duration is too long or (2) if garbage collection occurs too frequently, then you might have to tune garbage collection further.
 In this case, repeat all steps starting from step two.

-To save us some time, we'll use one of our existing tuning examples: Tuning web service performance.
+To save us some time, we'll use one of our existing tuning examples – specifically about optimizing the throughput of web services.
 We will be using the configuration and testing guidelines described in the linked document.